zaphar/ucg/docsite/site/content/reference/expressions.md

 embedded_with_params.embedded.value == "Some";
 ```

-### Out Expressions
+### Return Expressions

-If there is an out expression then the module will only export the result of
+If there is a return expression then the module will only export the result of
 that expression.
 The out expression is computed after the last statement in the
 module has been evaluated.